 Distinguished University Professor & Professor of Law, Georgia State University College of Law

 I am a law professor, who researches and writes on a range of issues related to children’s rights and child well-being.
-My research focuses in particular on: child trafficking and other forms of child exploitation; the implementation of children's rights law; human rights and the social determinants of health; legal and cultural constructs of childhood; and human rights in children’s literature.
+My research focuses in particular on: child trafficking and other forms of child exploitation; the implementation of children's rights law; human rights and the social determinants of health; legal and cultural constructs of childhood; human rights education; and human rights in children’s literature.
 I recently served as a Fulbright Scholar at University College Cork School of Law in Ireland Spring 2018).

 Prior to joining GSU College of Law, I worked as an acting assistant professor at New York University School of Law, an adjunct professor of law at the Benjamin N. Cardozo School of Law, Yeshiva University, and a visiting professor (Human Rights) at Vytautas Magnus University School of Law in Lithuania.
 I also practiced law with Davis Polk & Wardwell in New York and London and clerked for the Honorable Rosemary Barkett of the U.S. Court of Appeals for the Eleventh Circuit.